Motor Vehicles Act: Rights for pedestrians

 The Motor Vehicles Act does not provide any rights for safety of pedestrians.
 As pedestrians have been a significant cause of road crashes, they are still considered as driver error, while pedestrians are rarely found accountable for such crashes.
-With the absence of jaywalking as an offense in the Motor Vehicles Act, some state police forces have made laws penalizing pedestrians who indulge in jaywalking.
+Despite the absence of jaywalking as an offense in the Motor Vehicles Act, some state police forces have made laws penalizing pedestrians who indulge in it.
 However, this action has earned negative reception, mostly due to lack of pedestrian crossings, like subways, overpasses, or at-grade crossings, considering that most pedestrian crossings are only located at traffic lights.
 Furthermore, due to hazardous occupation and encroachment on sidewalks or footpaths, this forces pedestrians to walk on the roads, for which the Supreme Court, in May 2025, directed states for making guidelines for pedestrian safety.
+The Court ruled in 2026 that the Constitution guaranteed a "right to walk" on footpaths, and that the MVA had undermined this right.

 2024 protests

 In January 2024, protests were organized against new law dealing with the hit-and-run cases in Bharatiya Nyaya Sanhita, which replaced the Indian Penal Code (IPC) in July 2024.
 It has a provision under Section 106 (2), that attracts punishment of up to 10 years for drivers and a fine of ₹7 lakh who cause a serious road accident by negligent driving and run away without informing the police or any official from the administration.
 Large-scale traffic congestion on roads caused by the protests caused inconvenience for citizens in many states, including Punjab, Uttar Pradesh, Maharashtra, Madhya Pradesh and West Bengal.
 In many locations, there were lengthy lines at gas stations as residents hurried to fill up their cars in anticipation of a possible gasoline shortage brought on by the protest.

 Approximately 2,000 gas stations, primarily in western and northern India, ran out of fuel during the truckers' associations' strike.
 In advance of the truckers' strike, state-owned oil companies topped off tanks at the majority of gas stations nationwide; nonetheless, excessive traffic caused several gas stations in Rajasthan, Madhya Pradesh, Maharashtra, and Punjab to run out of stock, according to industry authorities.
 On 2 January, Chandigarh imposed restrictions on the sale of petrol and diesel at fuel stations after a strike.
 According to Union estimates, there is a $12 million revenue loss daily due to the strike.